 An introduction to major rock-forming and ore minerals.
-The genesis and characteristics of rocks, especially the igneous and metamorphic families.
+The genesis and characteristics of igneous and metamorphic rocks.
 Three hours lecture; three hours laboratory.

 EES 336 APPLIED HYDROGEOCHEMISTRY WITH LABORATORY

 PREREQUISITES: EES 322; CHE 211; EES 330 RECOMMENDED; OR CONSENT OF INSTRUCTOR